-Thirdlove's new product line might be more comfortable than its T-shirt bra | CNN Underscored
+ThirdLove's new product line might be more comfortable than its T-shirt bra | CNN Underscored

 Instagram-famous brand ThirdLove has already won over 48,000 reviewers for its 24/7 Classic T-Shirt Bra — us included — and now it’s giving brand loyalists something new to obsess over.
-Friday, the brand launched its new Seamless line called Form, which offers all the same comfort and flawless fit that ThirdLove is known for, with no lines to peep through your clothes.
+On Friday, July 9, the brand launched its new Seamless line called Form, which offers all the same comfort and flawless fit that ThirdLove is known for, with no lines to peep through your clothes.

 The product line features scoop bralettes, wireless bras, briefs, thongs and shorties made with a four-way stretch fabric created to fit your body like a glove while moving with you throughout the day.
 All garments also feature a seamless knitting technology that makes them virtually invisible under your clothes.
 The best part?
 The padded bras have no wires, so if you’ve been on a bra strike since 2019, this might make you want to rethink that decision.